Posts Tagged ‘technology’

 Arakkis, the worms, the Fremen, the sitch, the general feeling of the Bene Gesserit, the Harkonnens, the Sardaukar, the ornithopters, Arrakeen, the costumes (including the stillsuit)…these are all perfect, as are the actors’ portrayals of their characters.

-Overall, DUNE was worth the money.
+Overall, DUNE was worth the time and money.
 I highly recommend this film.

 THE ANDROMEDA STRAIN, A No Spoiler Review